poojades/safedrop/README.md

 	3.1 Build - WAR Releases for latest automatic build event 3.2 Database - Scripts for the database
 	3.3 SafeDropServices - Services Code
+		3.3.1 doc - JavaDoc

 -> Instructions
 You are requested to always create a local branch before doing any modification to the code, do not perform merge until initimated to everyone.
 To perform all changes locally perform a pull request.

+Java doc has been generated and can be used to refer the service listings.

 -> Next Steps
-The code would be deployed onto a remote server so that rest services can be accessed automatically.
+The code has been deployed to a remote server, initimated by internal emails.

 To Start on the development, please go through sample codes on how to access REST services from iOS and Android.

 -> Issue Tracking
 The issue tracking module has been also initiated, when someone finds an issue please report.